Lucasjw123/CompSecurityProject/README.md

-# Progress on 2 items from the checklist:
-## 1. Fixed a buffer overflow vulnerability in the input parser: Added bounds checking to prevent the user from inputting more characters than the buffer can hold.
-Work completed: added bounds checking to input parser function.
-## 2. Added exception handling to the area calculation function: Implemented try-catch blocks to handle potential errors when calculating the area of a shape.
-Work completed: added try-catch blocks to area calculation function.
+# Completed Checklist Items:
+## 1. Added a README.md file to the repository that explains the purpose and usage of the code.
+## 2. Fixed a security issue related to the usage of uninitialized variables in the constructor.
 # Explanation of work completed:

-## 1. In the first fix, I identified that the input parser function could be vulnerable to a buffer overflow attack if the user inputs more characters than the buffer can hold.
-To prevent this, I added bounds checking to ensure that the input string does not exceed the maximum buffer size.
-This eliminates the risk of a buffer overflow attack.
-## 2. In the second fix, I identified that the area calculation function could potentially throw exceptions if the input values are invalid.
-To handle this, I implemented try-catch blocks to catch any potential exceptions and handle them gracefully.
-This prevents the program from crashing or displaying error messages to the user.
+# 1. Added a README.md file that provides a brief introduction to the Circle class and its functionality.
+The file also includes instructions on how to use the class and its various methods.
+## 2. Fixed a security issue where the constructor was not initializing all member variables of the Circle class.
+This could potentially lead to unexpected behavior and should be avoided.

-# Next 4 items to be attempted:
+# Next 4 Items:

-## 1. Add support for additional shapes (priority: high, difficulty: medium).
-## 2. Implement input validation for all user input (priority: high, difficulty: medium).
-## 3. Add logging to the program to record errors and exceptions (priority: medium, difficulty: low).
-## 4. Implement a secure random number generator for use in the program (priority: high, difficulty: high).
+## 1. Implement a copy constructor and assignment operator for the Circle class.
+## 2. Add unit tests to ensure correct functionality of all methods.
+## 3. Refactor the Circle class to use smart pointers instead of raw pointers.
+## 4. Add support for serialization and deserialization of Circle objects.

+# Priority and Difficulty:

+## 1. High priority, medium difficulty
+## 2. Medium priority, high difficulty
+## 3. Low priority, high difficulty
+## 4. Medium priority, medium difficulty